• Facebook

 A dish of french toast casserole topped with brown sugar streusel.

 This french toast casserole is a great way to make french toast for a crowd without standing over a griddle.
-The flavors and textures just can’t be beat!
+The flavors and textures are simply the best!

 French Toast Casserole